Course Overview

 FEE-HELP(For Domestic Students)

-The following admission criteria apply to all applicants to courses at APIC that lead to the award of an AQF Level 8 qualification.
+The following academic admission criteria apply to all applicants to courses at APIC that lead to the award of a Graduate Certificate qualification.
 Additional English language requirements for international students are provided in the next tab.

-- successfully completed a Bachelor degree (AQF 7) or higher awarded by a recognised university or higher education institution or its international equivalent, in any discipline; OR
+- Successfully completed a Bachelor’s degree (AQF 7) or higher from a recognised institution; OR

-- successfully completed a postgraduate preparation program; OR
+- Completed a recognised postgraduate preparation program; OR

-- a minimum of three-years full-time managerial and/or professional work experience in a related field; OR
+- Three years of full-time managerial/professional work experience in a related field; OR

-- a minimum of five-years full-time general work experience in a related field.
+- Five years of full-time general work experience in a related field.

-- IELTS Academic: overall band score of 6.5 or higher, with a minimum score of 6.0 in writing and speaking; OR
+- IELTS Academic: Overall band score of 6.0 or higher, with no band less than 5.5; OR

-- IBT (Internet-based TOEFL): overall score of 79 with a writing section minimum of 21 and speaking 18; OR
+- IBT (Internet-based TOEFL): Overall score of 65, and minimum scores of 21 in writing and 18 in speaking; OR

-- Cambridge Certificate of Proficiency in English (CPE): Overall score 180, writing and speaking 180; OR
+- Cambridge Certificate of Proficiency in English (CPE): Overall score of 169 and minimum scores of 162 in both writing and speaking; OR

-- Cambridge Certificate of Advanced English (CAE): Overall 176 with a writing and speaking minimum score of 169: OR
+- Cambridge Certificate of Advanced English (CAE): Overall score of 169 and minimum scores of 162 in both writing and speaking; OR

-- English For Academic Purposes Level 2 (EAP 2): Upper Intermediate ‘A’ grade or higher with IELTS 6.5 requirement.
+- English For Academic Purposes Level 2 (EAP 2): Upper Intermediate ‘A’ grade or higher.

 FEE-HELP is a Commonwealth Government loan available to eligible students enrolled in APIC Courses in order to help pay all or part of their tuition fees.